Expat Exchange

 When we asked people why foreigners move to Guatemala, they responded:

 "Expatriates are drawn to Guatemala for its rich culture, vibrant cities, and stunning natural beauty.
 The country offers a unique blend of colonial architecture, ancient Mayan ruins, and lush jungles, making it an ideal destination for those looking to explore a new culture.
 Guatemala also boasts a low cost of living, making it an attractive option for those looking to stretch their budget.
-Additionally, the country is home to a diverse population, with a variety of languages and cultures, making it a great place to meet new people and experience a different way of life," said one expat.
+Additionally, the country is home to a diverse population, with a variety of languages and cultures, making it a great place to meet new people and experience a different way of life," said one expat living in Guatemala.

 "There are several reasons people relocate to the Lake Atitlan area: